herowell/vimdesktop/README.md

     - Add fv key binding to paste from clipboard
         - Using fv when composing new email will paste from clipboard

-        - It would be useful to using fv in Outlook main window if you have already copied some attachments into clipboard.
+        - It would be useful to using fv in main Outlook window if you have already copied some attachments into clipboard.
 This action will:
             1. create a new email and will paste the attachment
             2. set email subject to the file name
-    - More function added or adjusted...
+    - More functions added or adjusted...
 - Aug.
 11 2018: Add support for Outlook

 Todo List: